News

 To Rise Above Ruins

-In Spring of 2025, a survey of my work will be exhibited at the Riverside Art Museum from March-September in the two galleries on the upper level of the museum:
+In the Spring of 2025, a survey of my work will be exhibited at the Riverside Art Museum from March-September in the two galleries on the upper level of the museum:

 —Dr. Catherine Gudis